k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 #### Catalog Masking Integration

 - Fabric 7.2 introduces [Fabric Discovery and Catalog solution]((/articles/39_fabric_catalog/01_catalog_overview.md)), which provides an insight into the Fabric interfaces, starting with the RDBMS interface types in the MVP version.
-Fabric catalog supports a [catalog-based masking](/articles/39_fabric_catalog/09_build_artifacts.md) of PII fields.
+Fabric Catalog supports a [Catalog-based masking](/articles/39_fabric_catalog/09_build_artifacts.md) of PII fields.
-- TDM 8.1 adds new templates to integrate the TDM with the catalog masking.
-These templates add the **CatalogMaskingMapper** Actor to the LU population flows in order to run the catalog-based masking on the identified PII fields before loading them into the LU table.
-Note that it is not mandatory to implement the Fabric catalog: if the catalog is not implemented, the CatalogMaskingMapper Actor returns an empty output.
+- TDM 8.1 adds new templates to integrate the TDM with the Catalog masking.
+These templates add the **CatalogMaskingMapper** Actor to the LU population flows in order to run the Catalog-based masking on the identified PII fields before loading them into the LU table.
+Note that it is not mandatory to implement the Fabric Catalog: if the Catalog is not implemented, the CatalogMaskingMapper Actor returns an empty output.

-- Optional: Edit the population flows to override the catalog masking for some of the PII fields: add [Masking Actors](articles/19_Broadway/actors/07_masking_and_sequence_actors.md) after the **CatalogMaskingMapper** Actor and link them to the relevant fields in the **DbLoad** Actor.
+- Optional: Edit the population flows to override the Catalog masking for some of the PII fields: add [Masking Actors](articles/19_Broadway/actors/07_masking_and_sequence_actors.md) after the **CatalogMaskingMapper** Actor and link them to the relevant fields in the **DbLoad** Actor.

 </web>